SlapOS/slapos/software/js-drone/README.md

 * the yaw angle in degrees
 * the speed (ground speed for multicopters, airspeed for fixed wings) in meters per second
 * the climb rate in meters per second
+* the timestamp of the position in format hh:mm:ss

 ### Buttons